 - Teach your child about consent.
 It can be modeled and you don’t have to wait for a specific time.

-- Listen to a child when they say “Stop” – Whether you’re playing a game of tickle monster or cuddling, respect your child’s words when they ask you to stop.
-Empowering a child and teaching them that they’re the boss of their own body means listening to and responding to their words – no matter the context.
-Of course, sometimes it won’t be possible and parenting takes priority.
-But emphasize to your child that only in cases of health and safety will parents sometimes have to do things when children don’t want them to.
+- Empowering your child and teaching them that they are the boss of their own body means listening to and responding to their words.
+Of course, sometimes it is not possible and parenting and physical safety takes priority.
+But emphasize to your child that only in cases of health and safety will parents sometimes have to do things when children do not want them to.

-- Read books with your child that address appropriate and inappropriate touch – All parents want to keep their children safe, but many balk at proactively discussing these topics with their children.
-Reading and discussing age-appropriate books with your child is a great opportunity to ensure your child knows that you’re always willing to discuss hard topics – that nothing is off limits.
-Ensuring your child feels comfortable talking to you about anything is a great step towards keeping them safe.
+- Reading and discussing age-appropriate books with your child is a great opportunity to ensure your child knows that you are always willing to discuss hard topics – that nothing is off limits.

 - Teach your child to trust their gut – If something feels wrong or uncomfortable, your child should know to recognize this and have words and actions to get out of the situation.
-Some children are uncomfortable saying “No” to adults or even other children, so it’s important to role play and practice this skill.
+Some children are uncomfortable saying “No” to adults or even other children, so it is important to role play and practice this skill.

 - Teach your child the difference between tattling and telling and between fibbing and lying.

-- Teach your child to keep surprises but not secrets – Emphasize that surprises are about happy things that are short-term, and that secrets often make us feel uncomfortable and are often meant to be kept quiet forever.
+- Teach your child to keep surprises but not secrets – Emphasize that surprises are about happy things that are short-term, and that secrets often make us feel uncomfortable and are meant to be kept quiet forever.

-- Teach your child that you have a “no secrets” rule and that they should always tell you if someone asks them to keep a secret.
+- Teach your child that you have a “no secrets rule” and that they should always tell you if someone asks them to keep a secret.
 Role play to help your child become comfortable responding if anyone asks them to keep a secret.
-“We don’t keep secrets, we only keep surprises” is an effective response that empowers a child and can help keep them safe.

 - Research into predatory behavior tells us that many predators threaten children and attempt to scare them into keeping inappropriate touch a secret.